Embark on a transformative journey toward metabolic excellence with our comprehensive guide on Data-Driven Fasting.

 Scenario 3 – Low protein percentage

 People who have body fat to lose but eat a lower protein percentage may see minimal variability in their blood glucose after meals.
 However, their body still releases plenty of stored energy into their bloodstream overnight, which can cause elevated morning blood glucose.
-Prioritising a higher protein percentage by reducing dietary fat and carbs provides greater satiety.
-This will help with fat loss and lower waking blood glucose.
+Prioritising a higher protein percentage by reducing dietary fat and carbs provides greater satiety and allows the excess fuel in our body to be used up.
+This will help with fat loss and lower waking blood glucose in time.

 Scenario 4 – Your weight is in freefall!

-As you wait for your pre-meal blood glucose to drop below your trigger, your insulin levels will plummet to allow stored energy in the form of glucose, ketones, and free fatty acids to flow into your bloodstream.
-If you have fat to lose, this is a good thing as you will use stored energy.
-Despite eating less, you will have plenty of fuel in the bloodstream.
+As you wait for your pre-meal blood glucose to drop below your trigger, your insulin levels will drop to allow stored energy in glucose, ketones, and free fatty acids to flow into your bloodstream.

 8.4 What If My Blood Glucose Doesn’t Drop Below My Trigger for The Whole Day?